mirobotech/BEAPER-Pico/LCD/README.md

 # MicroPython LCD Driver for BEAPER Nano and BEAPER Pico

-This module implements an ST7789 LCD driver for the 1.54", 240x240 pixel TFT LCD display panel that can be added to mirobo.tech BEAPER Nano and BEAPER Pico circuit boards.
-The LCD display panel is controlled over the SPI bus.
+This module implements an ST7789 LCD driver for the 1.54", 240x240 pixel TFT LCD display module that is an optional add-on to mirobo.tech BEAPER Nano and BEAPER Pico circuit boards.
+The LCD display is controlled using the SPI bus.

 The primary goals of this driver are: 1) to implement a simplified set of LCD control functions and graphics primitives in a style common to MicroPython's built-in frame buffer, and 2) to leverage MicroPython's frame buffer for consistent and fast operation.